Overview

 - Dispute inaccurate entries on credit reports

-- Reduce credit card utilization to below 30%
+- Reduce credit card utilization to below 30% — check the credit score requirements for each mortgage type so you know your target

 - Avoid new credit applications